tractor/tractor-website/registration.md

 Here, a global rotation can be observed from the oblique grid, but additionally, some areas are expanded by the transformation (red) while others are contracted (blue).

-In TractoR, images are stored in Analyze/NIfTI/MGH files, while transformations are stored within a [special directory with an ".xfmb" suffix](conventions.html#file-types).
+In TractoR, images are stored in Analyze/NIfTI/MGH files, while transformations are stored within [".Rdata" files](conventions.html#file-types).
 Information about the latter can be obtained using the `reg-info` script.
 Transformation directories contain metadata about the source and target files, as well as the actual linear and/or nonlinear transformation information.
 TractoR's image registration scripts create, modify and use the contents of these directories as a matter of course.

 ## Linear registration